drclongstaff/shiny-clots/README.md

 <a name="albumin"></a>
 ### Prekallikrein activator contamination in albumin or immunoglobulins

+Prekallikrein activator (PKA) is a contaminant in therapeutic albumin solutions and can be measured in a zymogen activation assay where PKA acts on a substrate (PKS) to generate kallikrein, which hydrolyses a chromogenic substrate.
+This app has more options that the zymogen activation app above because it allows the user to automatically subtract absorbance from wells without PKS from test wells with PKS.
+This step removes the contribution of pre-existing kallikrein, which is not of interest.

 This is how the plate looks with background subtraction from the top half of the plate